crate/crate-howtos/docs/going-into-production.rst

 <auto-bootstrapping>`.

-For improved performance and resiliency, you should run production CrateDB clusters with one node per host machine.
+For improved performance and resiliency, you should run production CrateDB clusters with three or more nodes and one node per host machine.
 To do this, you must manually configure the bootstrapping process by telling nodes how to:

   a. :ref:`Discover other nodes <discovery>`, and
   b. :ref:`Elect a master node <master-node-election>`